Trigger warning: The following post contains descriptions of sexual violence and sex acts.

 Consider another study that entailed a large-scale content analysis and coding of a sample of 7,430 pornographic videos taken from the two most popular free porn sites, Pornhub and XVideos.
 The study found physical aggression against women present in 44.3% of Pornhub and 33.9% of Xvideos scenes.
 In fact, the study found that physical aggression was substantially more common in online pornographic videos than verbal aggression.
 Specifically, women were the target of nearly 97% of all physically aggressive acts in the samples from both sites.
 Violence in porn isn’t an exception.

-Ideas shown in porn sometimes don’t stay on the screen, they actually make it into consumers’ bedrooms.
+Ideas shown in porn sometimes don’t stay on the screen.
+They make it into consumers’ bedrooms.
 The Journal of Sexual Medicine reported that pornography consumption has a statistically significant relationship with greater dominant and target sexual behaviors (including spanking, name-calling, aggressive fellatio, choking—understood as strangulation—facial ejaculation, and penetration without first asking/discussing).

 In 2016, a team of leading researchers performed a meta-analysis of quality studies on the connection between porn and sexual violence.
 After analyzing relevant studies on the topic, they concluded that the research left “little doubt that, on the average, individuals who consume pornography more frequently are more likely to hold attitudes conducive to sexual aggression and engage in actual acts of sexual aggression.”Wright, P. J., Tokunaga, R. S., & Kraus, A. (2016).
 A meta-analysis of pornography consumption and actual acts of sexual aggression in general population studies.
 Journal of Communication, 66(1), 183-205. doi:https://doi.org/10.1111/jcom.12201Copy

-With all of these factors in mind, it’s clear that porn isn’t only existing for itself—it normalizes and fuels an entire culture that celebrates aggressive, violent sex, even for teens who haven’t had opportunities to make up their own minds about things that are presented to them as “normal.”
+Considering all these factors, it’s clear that porn doesn’t exist in isolation.
+It normalizes and fuels a culture that celebrates aggressive, violent sex.
+This affects teens who haven’t had the chance to form their own opinions about what is presented as ‘normal.’

 How are young people especially affected by this?